nuclight/musctp/README.md

 Instead of rigid binding "Layer 4 packet has 16-bit port number and goes directly into Layer 3 packet, and only IPv4 or IPv6", muSCTP eliminates the problem of managing finite 16-bit number port space, blurry divided to public and ephemeral parts, by offering an up to 16-byte "service name" at connection setup and pair of 29-bit numbers serving like "ephemeral ports" later.
 Then, muSCTP packet is encapsulated into "tunnel protocol" packet, selected from supported "tunnel backends".

 In simple and understandable case, a "tunnel" may be just several fields in UDP payload - and tunnel address will, of course, have "IP:port" pair.
-This is just how QUIC or SCTP tunneling over port 9899 [RFC 6951] works.
+This is just how QUIC, or SCTP tunneling over port 9899 [RFC 6951], or DCCP-UDP Encapsulation over port 6511 [RFC 6773] works.

 But it is also could be encapsulated directly into IP datagram, into Ethernet frame, or even some other application protocol like HTTP - a "tunnel" specification and implementation must provide way how to do this.
 Tunnel addresses are given as standard `sockaddr_storage` structures (up to 128 bytes), and an endpoint can have several of them, possibly of different protocols, at the same time.